MEF-GIT/MEF-LSO-Legato-SDK/serviceApi/order/README.md

   providing Notification Contact, role=notificationContact; MUST be used._
 - Removed all references to `cancel` state or cancellation use case as it is not in the scope.
+- Clarified that modification of place and service relationships depends on the service specification
+- Split `ServiceOrderStateType` to also include `ServiceOrderItemStateType`.

+- [R27] - reworded to allow modification of place and/or service relationships
+- [R28] - removed and replaced with new one.
+- [R28] - added to clarify that the service specification defines which attributes can be modified.
+- [O3] - added
+- [R29] - added (changes existing text about Error 422 into requirement)
+- [R30] - added
+- provided examples of Service relationship modifications

 ### List of changes in the API: